-To provide a framework and guidance for the naming of awards within the University which embraces clarity, consistency and adequate levels of description.
-The nomenclature must recognise the level of award and be readily understood within the University sector and the broader community.
+To provide a clear and consistent framework for the naming of Federation University awards and their post-nominals.
+The nomenclature must reflect the level of award and be readily understood within the University sector and the broader community.

 |Double Degree||Two undergraduate degrees -the student is eligible to receive two testamurs, for example, Bachelor of Arts and Bachelor of Computing|

 |Joint Degree||One undergraduate degree (branching across two discipline areas) The student is eligible to receive one testamur, for example, Bachelor of Education/Bachelor of Technology|